 Mrs B had unfortunately had her Kandla Grey Sandstone patio damaged by her contractors, who were woefully uninformed about the right way to install and care for natural stone.

-In their attempt to remove spilled cement (2) they have caused rust staining (1) by using the wrong product for the job
+They didn’t remove cement stains from their work area correctly, and our customer thought her patio was ruined.
+In their attempt to remove spilled cement (2) they have caused rust staining (1) by using the wrong product for the job.

 Luckily, Stoneworld have been able to help her rectify the situation.
 We understand stone and how to care for it.
 We urge all our customers to take our advice which we are more than happy to give about any aspect of stone care and maintenance.